Demo: Repackage EXE to MSI Using Monitoring

 The wizard allows you to repackage an installation using either monitoring or wrapping.
 To repackage a non-silent installation into an MSI package, select the Monitoring option and press the Next button Pic 1.

 Step 3.
 Select the Monitor on This Computer option

-The program allows monitoring an installation on the local machine or connecting to a Hyper-V, VMware or VirtualBox servers and using existing virtual machines for monitoring.
+The program allows monitoring an installation on the local machine, on Windows Sandbox or on a virtual machine.
 In this demo, we will perform repackaging on the local machine, so select the Monitor on This Computer option.
-You can learn how to monitor on an existing virtual machine in the Selecting the monitoring environment chapter.
+You can learn how to monitor on Windows Sandbox or on a virtual machine in the Selecting the monitoring environment chapter.